github-changelog-generator/github-changelog-generator/README.md

 - *Bug reports, feature requests, patches, well-wishes are always welcome* :heavy_exclamation_mark:

+## FAQ

+- ***I already use GitHub Releases.
+Why do I need this?***

+GitHub Releases is a very good thing.
+And it's very good practice to maintain it (not so much people using it yet)! :congratulations:

+I'm not try to compare quality of auto-generated and manually generated logs.

+The Changelog like this sometimes really helps.
+For example:

+When I found a closed bug - it's very useful to understand, in which release it was fixed.
+In that case you can easily find this issue by \# in `CHANGELOG.md`.

+- it's not so quite easy to find it in manually filled Releases notes.
+- this file can also help you to build your Release note and not miss features in manually-filled list.

+In the end:

+I think, that GitHub Releases is more for end-users.
+But `CHANGELOG.md` could stay in the repo for developers with detailed list of changes.
+And it's nothing bad to combine GitHub Releases and `CHANGELOG.md` file together in that manner.

 ## Contributing

 1. Create an issue to discuss about your idea